herobd/dessurt/README.md

 First you need to define a dataset object.
 You can see mine in the `data_sets` directory.
 Most are children of the QADataset (`qa.py`) and that is probably going to be the easiest route for you.

-Your child class will need to populate `self.images` as an array or dicts with
+Your child class will need to populate `self.images` as an array of dicts with
-* `'imagePath'`: the path to the image, can also be None and the image is returned in metadatafrom `self.parseAnn`
+* `'imagePath'`: the path to the image, can also be None if the image is returned from `self.parseAnn`
 * `'imageName'`: Optional, defaults to path
 * `'annotationPath`: If this is a path to a json, the json will be read and passed to `self.parseAnn`, otherwise whatever this is is passed to `self.parseAnn`